 Joint Ventures and Licensing

-A Joint Venture (JV) is a popular choice for foreign companies wanting to enter the UAE market or develop their existing operation beyond an agency or distribution arrangement.
-The JV agreement or contract of establishment regulates the obligations and respective entitlements of each of the JV partners.
-JVs are very common where it is impossible for a single contracting entity to execute the project alone, such as large projects where a local contractor and international contractor partner.
+A Joint Venture (JV) is another option for entering the UAE market or developing an operation beyond an agency or distribution arrangement.
+JVs are an option when it is difficult for a single contracting entity to execute a project alone, such as large projects where a local contractor and international contractor partner.
 JVs are one of the options available for foreign defense companies to fulfill their offset obligations.
-A JV is commonly formed either contractually or through the formation of a limited liability company under Federal Law No. 2 of 2015, the Commercial Companies Law.
+Before considering a JV in the UAE, seeking advice from experienced legal counsel is highly recommended to help navigate complex local regulations and the legal system.

 Express delivery shipping rates from the United States to the UAE depend on a few factors: